WarwickRSE/CPP4Researchers-Pointers/README.md

 Use them when needed, but if you're doing it because the proper way "looks hard" don't say we told you it was OK!

+## Why do some of your codes work when you say they don't?

+Undefined behaviour is... undefined.
+Since it can do anything, sometimes the thing it does is exactly what you'd want and expect.
+This is a very BAD THING because it means we can invoke undefined behaviour and not notice it.
+So if you run our examples, sometimes the things we say are wrong might seem to be right.
+If you can, try some different compilers, or different operating systems.
+Change the optimisation level, particularly up to O2 or O3.
+We promise they will go wrong eventually, but compiler writers aren't _trying_ to make strange things happen.
+They just happen as a consequence of complicated combinations.